a-lud/sea-snake-selection/assembly/README.md

 The coding sequence files were then passed to [MCscan](https://github.com/tanghaibao/jcvi/wiki/MCscan-(Python-version)) to generate synteny figures to assess homology.
-The code chunk below details the main steps in the `MCscan` pipeline:
+The code chunk below details the main steps in the `MCscan` pipeline, but see the script listed above for more details.

 ``` bash
 # GFF-to-BED